idpetersen/Horiseon-Optimization/README.md

 -Lines 179-187 were redundant.
 I changed the classes to main-header h2.

--Removed all class identifiers for semantic
+-Removed all class identifiers for semantic.

+-Fixed contrast issues by changing the color of the aside section to match the main color.